13 Best Eddie Vedder Ukulele Songs With Chords

 Chords in this song: Bb, Bb7, G7, C7, F, Ebm, A7, Dm, Eb, Cm7, D

 “More Than You Know” appears to highlight easier times.
-The lyrics essentially describe remaining in love and not getting that special person off your mind.
+The lyrics essentially describe remaining in love and not getting that special person out of your mind.

 13. “You’re True” by Eddie Vedder